 In a basic music mix, the vocals are usually front-and-center, while the rest of the music sounds more spread out.
 This is done for two reasons; to give the song a fuller, more complete sound, and to make the vocals more present so they don’t get drowned out.

 In video, the goal is the same: keep the dialogue front and center, while spreading out the rest of the audio elements in order to give the video a more complete soundscape.
-Each DAW and NLE has a different way of accomplishing this, but they all have built-in tools for manipulating the stereo width of each audio element.
+Each DAW and video editor app has a different way of accomplishing this, but they all have built-in tools for manipulating the stereo width of each audio element.

 There are no rules when it comes to setting the stereo width of your audio elements, but generally you want to keep your dialogue in the front, with a narrow width, the sound effects slightly wider, and the foley and music even wider.